nimblehq/react-templates/README.md

 └── template.json
 ```

 `Typescript` is used by default for our React applications.
-To the standard files from a non-ejected `create-react-app` project, this templates ads a folder structure in `/src` that follows our
+To the standard files from a non-ejected `create-react-app` project, this templates adds a folder structure in `/src` that follows our
 [React Convention](https://nimblehq.co/compass/development/code-conventions/javascript/react/#project-structure).

 ## License